kitek/dartanalyzer-annotations-action/README.md

 **Required** Commit to attach the check to.
 If the trigger is `push`, this should just be `github.sha`.
 If the trigger is `pull_request`, this should be the `github.event.pull_request.head.sha`.

+### `working-directory`

+Working directory to run analysis.
+If not specified will use the root project folder.

 ## Example usage